AnranAria-Tao/AnranAria-Tao.github.io/_pages/about.md

 - *2025* University of California, Berkeley, US
   Engaged in public and global health studies, with field trips to UCSF and Kaiser Permanente, exploring the relationship between environment and health.

----
-**Note**: The template includes placeholder text (e.g., Lorem ipsum) in some sections which can be updated or removed as more information becomes available.